idanariav/personal-website-docusaurus/src/pages/about.md

 ## 🗃️ 2.
 Knowledge Management: Thinking in Systems

 Outside of my day job, I design systems to capture, organize, and resurface ideas.
-Whether it’s developing personal knowledge management (PKM) workflows or helping teams retain institutional wisdom, I believe that **how we manage knowledge directly impacts what we can create**.
+Whether it’s developing personal knowledge management (PKM) workflows or helping teams retain institutional wisdom, I believe that how we manage knowledge directly impacts what we can create.

 > **Examples**: note-taking workflows, project management, and smart content retrieval.